MaEvGoR/web_app_swp/README.md

-# web_app_swp
+# Academic Staff Assessment
 Feedback web application for Innopolis University

-## What you should do to run the code
+## What you should do to run the application locally
-### First
-You need to install [Docker](https://www.docker.com/)
+1. You need to install [Docker](https://www.docker.com/)

-### Second
-Clone this project on your computer
+2. Clone this project on your computer

-### Third
-With terminal go to directory web_app_swp
+3. With terminal go to directory web_app_swp

-### Fourth
-In terminal run
+4. In terminal run
 ```bash
 docker-compose up --build
 ```
-This command create image for this project and starts the site on [http://localhost/](http://localhost/)
+This command create image for this project and starts the application on [http://localhost/](http://localhost/)

+### Usefull commands
+P.s.
 If you want to rerun a container in the background, just run
 ```bash
 docker-compose up -d <container-name>
 ```
+P.s.2.
 If you want to rebuild and rerun the container
 ```bash
 docker-compose up -d --build <container-name>
 ```